SimeonLukas/Blog/content/posts/20241124/index.en.md

 ![Processor](images/foto00003.png)

-{{ note(header="The True Purgatory: An Important Note!", body="If you select the wrong processor and upload a file, the chip can become non-functional.
+{{ note(header="The True Purgatory: <br>An Important Note!", body="If you select the wrong processor and upload a file, the chip can become non-functional.
 In this case, the bootloader must be reflashed:

 1. Select the correct processor
 2. Enter bootloader mode (quickly connect the `RST` & `GND` pins twice in succession)